-On the other hand, so-called “alternative” health care is dangerously anti-scientific — as a group, many CAM practitioners are actually hostile to science.
+So-called “alternative” health care is dangerously anti-scientific — as a group, many CAM practitioners are actually hostile to science.
 This is the main reason I got out.
 Sometimes CAM attacks doctors and medical care for some of the right reasons (see above), but mostly for the wrong ones.
 CAM generally treats science as the enemy!

 I was becoming turned off by what I saw as a lackadaisical attitude on the part of many healers.
 They had all the time in the world to follow “the mystical course of nature.”
 Just as no neurologist had ever admitted to me, “I don’t know,” none of them had said, “Well, you’ve given this enough of a try.
 You can stop these twice-weekly sixty-dollar visits.”
 If I didn’t stop these sessions, they would go on indefinitely, and we would grow old together.

-All in my head, by Paula Kamen, p.
+All in My Head, by Paula Kamen, p.
 191

 Like community policing or town meetings, house calls and humane, personal, socially interactive medical care has nearly disappeared from civil society.
 Such qualities are more likely to be found in places we consider “primitive” or “underdeveloped” because they lack adequate facilities — yet they may well be friendlier.
-The voice of Dr. Patch Adams, the most prominent medical spokesman for a “nicer” kind of medical care,25 has been completely drowned out.
+The voice of Dr. Patch Adams, the most prominent medical spokesman for a “nicer” kind of medical care,27 has been completely drowned out.
 The failure to transcend bureaucracy and to be more about people than machines and money is the true shame of modern medicine.

 Alternative health care, therefore, should be all about spending time with patients, listening to them, being personal with them.
-Alternative health care should be to mainstream medicine what small-scale organic farming is to industrialized farming.Alternative health care, therefore, should be all about spending time with patients, listening to them, being personal with them.
+Alternative health care should be to mainstream medicine what small-scale organic farming is to industrialized farming.

 But it isn’t.
 Instead, alternative health care has firmly established itself as the alternative to scientific health care.
 The message our industry sends out to the public is: “We’ll sell you whatever the doctors disapprove of.
 We’ll tell you what you want to hear.
 We’ll sell you ideas and potions that you’ll enjoy believing in, and we won’t spoil the experience with any boring, depressing science.”